-Risk of Injury Lifting heavy systems can lead to serious injury.
+Risk of Injury INING Lifting heavy systems can lead to serious injury.
 Do not attempt to lift the system by yourself.
 Whenever you need to lift the system, get others to assist you.
-A WAR Electric Shock Opening or removing the system cover while the system is powered on may expose you to a risk of electric shock.
+NING Electric Shock Opening or removing the system cover while the system is powered on may expose you to a risk of electric shock.
 Don't open or remove the system while the system is powered on.
-System Damage NOTICE Operating the system without the system cover can result in component damage.
-Do not operate the system without the cover for a dura- tion exceeding five minutes.
-Warranty Claims A CAU Many repairs may only be done by a certified service technician.
+System [Damage NOTICE Operating compone g the system without the system cover can result in nt damage.
+Do not o tion exce perate the system without the cover for a dura- eeding five minutes.
+TION Warranty Claims Many repairs may only be done by a certified service technician.
 You should only perform trou- bleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
-Damage due to servicing that is not authorized by Rohde & Schwarz is not covered by your warranty Read and follow the safety instructions that are shipped with your product.
-NOTIOE Electrostatic Discharge (ESD) NOTICE Computer hardware contains components that are sensitive to electrostatic discharge.
-If you touch them without precau- tionary measures, they can be destroyed.
-Use a wrist strap connected to ground when accessing electronic parts and take care of grounding the system.
-Avoid touching the internal components of the computer system and the video board whenever possible.
+Damage due to servicing that is not authorized by Rohde & Schwarz is not covered by your warranty. : Read and follow the safety instructions that are shipped with your product.
+Electrost atic Discharge (ESD) NOTICE Computer to electros tionary m r hardware contains components that are sensitive static discharge.
+If you touch them without precau- easures, they can be destroyed.
+Use a wrist strap connected to ground when access electronic parts and take care of grounding the syst Avoid touching the internal components of the computer system and the video board whenever possible.